Lindau Nobel Laureate Meetings

 Important notice

-Applications for the 2023 SIEF–AAS Fellowships to the Lindau Nobel Laureate Meeting will be considered by an Academy selection panel, and a maximum of 10 short-listed applicants will be recommended to the Council for Lindau Nobel Laureate Meetings.
+Applications for the 2024 SIEF–AAS Fellowships to the Lindau Nobel Laureate Meeting will be considered by an Academy selection panel, and a maximum of 10 short-listed applicants will be recommended to the Council for Lindau Nobel Laureate Meetings (Lindau Council).

 Applications must be approved by the ECR’s institute research office (or equivalent) and each institute is limited to supporting two applications.
-Submissions from ECRs to the Academy without research office approval will not be considered.
+Submissions from ECRs without research office approval will not be considered.

-The final decision regarding attendance at the 72nd Lindau Nobel Laureate Meeting will be made by the Council for Lindau Nobel Laureate Meetings.
+The final decision regarding attendance at the 73rd Lindau Nobel Laureate Meeting will be made by the Lindau Council.
 Decisions are based on the assessed competitiveness of the application.
 The Lindau Council Review Panel has previously rejected applicants who did not put sufficient effort into completing their online profile and in providing information for the reviewers.

 The Academy is not able to enter into discussion or correspondence regarding the reasons why an application is successful or not.